Josefina Fierro de Bright (2018)

 16” x 20”

-6-color screenprint, Archival paper, Printed in San Leandro, 2018
+6-color screenprint, Archival paper, Printed in my kitchen, San Leandro, 2018

 Edition of 60

 Three years ago I sketched out a drawing of this fierce sister.
 During a moment of reflection about how taking my first Xicanx ( at the time called Chicano) history class and learned about historical events never spoken of in my public school history courses.
 I started to learn the names of the people like Josefina Fierro de Bright, who looked like me, and who refused to accept the injustices inflicted on our communities by racist laws and policies and people who wrote and enforced them.

 I am starting a new series of portraits of organizers, the movements and the history they made in hopes that they might help a new generation of people curious about these genealogies from which we emerge.
 This portrait is of Josefina Fierro de Bright.
 I have included a small symbol in the bottom right corner to symbolize the “bread and roses” derived from the political slogan which that is an appeal for both fair wages and dignified conditions.